Everyone welcome! Join us for in-person worship or live stream online

 Do you offer childcare during worship?

 Yes.
-We have a nursery with a dedicated staff to care for your child(ren) while you worship.
+We offer a nursery, with a dedicated staff to care for your child(ren) while you worship.
+The nursery is available on the 2nd & 4th Sundays of each month.
 The nursery is located on the same floor as the sanctuary.
-An usher can direct you.
+An usher can help guide you.

 What about Sunday School?